weeblrpress/clearstatus/README.md

 ## Credits

-This project is inspired by [CState](https://github.com/cstate/cstate) and started out both out of slightly different requirements and the desire to work with Hugo, Netlify, Go templates and such.
+This project is loosely inspired by [CState](https://github.com/cstate/cstate) and started out both out of different requirements and the desire to work with Hugo, Netlify, Go templates and such.